-The Summer Academy is a five week academic experience that will include standardized testing, math, language arts, religion & philosophy, and history.
+The Summer Academy is a five week academic experience for our applicants in grades 9 and 10 that includes standardized testing, math, language arts, religion & philosophy, and history.
 The Neighborhood Academy will notify prospective applicants as to their status and acceptance to Summer Academy.

 Step 6.
 Final Notification

-Upon completion of Summer Academy, with attendance for all five weeks, notification of acceptance to The Neighborhood Academy will be sent.
+Upon completion of Summer Academy (grades 9 & 10) or by April 1st (grades 6 through 8), notification of acceptance to The Neighborhood Academy will be sent.
 Families will have 10 days to inform The Academy of their decision.
 Acceptance is based on ability, performance, and demonstrated behavior at Summer Academy.

 Request Application Information

-To learn more about the admissions process and to request materials, please contact our Student Recruiter at (412) 362-2006.
+To learn more about the admissions process and to request materials, please contact Shannon Prentiss, Student Recruiter, at (412) 362-2006.